OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 ---
 # Custom functions requirements

-Custom functions are currently available on the following platforms:
+Custom functions are currently available on the following platforms.

 - Excel on the web
 - Excel on Windows (version 1904 or later, connected to Office 365 subscription)